 Tickets are valid for four years unless the student turns 16 during the school year.
 In this case, proof of student status in form of a valid student ID must be resubmitted to the BVG website.
 Student IDs are available at the ES and HS office.
 A passport picture is required for the office to make the ID.

 Younger Children who are not ready yet to use public transportation by themselves or students who live in less accessible areas, have the option to use the private school buses.

-The following two bus companies provide services for JFKS students and are in close contact with the school administration:
+The following bus company currently provide services for JFKS students and is in close contact with the school administration: